Harryyadav/slate/source/includes/applications.md

-business_unit | Yes      | The ID of the business unit the application belongs to name          | Yes      | The name of the new application priority      | No       | Specifies the priority of the application to be either '0-none', '1-high', '2-medium' or '3-low' tags          | No       | List of application tags.
+business_unit | Yes      | The ID of the business unit the application belongs to name          | Yes      | The name of the new application priority      | No       | Specifies the priority of the application to be either '0-none', '1-high', '2-medium' or '3-low'